 Hence, let’s start looking into this detailed Manali to Leh cycling itinerary.

 Day 0: Cycling in Manali or Solang Valley – Acclimatization Ride

 It is very important to stay in Manali or Solang Valley (preferably) for a day or two extra before you start the ride to Leh.
 It helps you acclimatize to the altitude and will be a lifesaver as you move forward to a higher altitude.

 Cycling in Manali or around Solang Valley will help you acclimatize and be warmed up.

-The day before the ride, we went to the Solang Valley (14 km from Manali) and returned to have the feel of the climbs, get acclimatized and practice.
-It was worth every bit as it makes you mentally strong for the tough days ahead on Manali Leh cycling journey.
+The day before the ride, we went to the Solang Valley (14 km from Manali) and returned to have the feel of the climbs, get acclimatized, and practice.
+It was worth every bit as it makes you mentally strong for the tough days ahead on the Manali Leh cycling journey.

 Day 0 – Important Tips